-- No more than 50% of certificate's units may be taken at another college. - Maintain a minimum cumulative grade point average of 2.0 for both Certificates of Achievement and Certificates of Specialization. - All courses taken toward the completion of a certificate must be taken for a letter grade, except where courses are only available with a Pass/No Pass (P/NP) option. - Submit a completed Degree/Certificate Graduation Application to the Admissions & Records Office before the published deadline.
-Following a review of the student record to determine that all requirements have been met, a letter will be sent to the student from the Registrar with important graduation information.
-Certificates will be mailed at the end of the semester during which they were completed. - Note: for certificates that are not approved by the Chancellor's Office, if satisfying requirements for an Associate's Degree necessarily results in satisfying requirements for a certificate, only the Associate's Degree would be granted.
+- No more than 50% of certificate's units may be taken at another college. - Maintain a minimum cumulative grade point average of 2.0 for both Certificates of Achievement and Certificates of Specialization.

+- All courses taken toward the completion of a certificate must be taken for a letter grade, except where courses are only available with a Pass/No Pass (P/NP) option. - Submit a completed Degree/Certificate Graduation Application to the Admissions & Records Office before the published deadline.
+Following a review of the student record to determine that all requirements have been met, a letter will be sent to the student by the Admissions & Records Office with important graduation information.